grzegorzmazur/yacas/new_docs/reference_manual/consts.rst

    :data:`Infinity` represents infinitely large values.
 It can be the result of certain calculations.

-   Note that for most analytic functions Yacas understands :data:`Infinity` as a positive number.
+   Note that for most analytic functions yacas understands :data:`Infinity` as a positive number.
 Thus ``Infinity*2`` will return ``Infinity``, and ``a < Infinity`` will evaluate to :data:`True`.